The weird and wonderful of the Cambrian (Part 2): Amiskwia sagittiformis – the ribbon-like enigma of the Burgess Shale

 For most of the twentieth century, Amiskwia defied confident classification.
 Walcott tentatively compared it to chaetognaths (arrow worms), but later researchers questioned this due to the absence of grasping spines, which is a hallmark of living chaetognaths.

 The turning point came with reanalysis by Carter, Vinther and colleagues, who noticed structures in the head region that could represent early jaw-like elements or grasping apparatuses, potentially homologous with chaetognath feeding structures.
-If correct, Amiskwia would be one of the earliest representatives of the gnathiferans, a major bilaterian group that includes rotifers and chaetognaths.
+If correct, Amiskwia would be one of the earliest representatives of the gnathiferans – a major group of animals with left–right symmetry (bilaterians) – which includes rotifers and chaetognaths.

 Significance